-The role of the Board Members is to oversee senior management in the ethical operation of the company and to ensure actions taken are the best interest of shareholders and stakeholders.
+The role of the Advisory Board Members is to oversee senior management in the ethical operation of the company and to ensure actions taken are the best interest of shareholders and stakeholders.
 To meet the requirements of this role, board members are expected to be engaged and proactive in their position.

-The majority of the board members are independent.
+Advisory board members are independent.

 The Advisory Board will meet at least four times annually.
 From time to time, special meetings may be called.
 Members are expected to attend each meeting and to invest the time and effort necessary to understand the Company’s business, opportunities, and challenges.